 Outside areas and boundaries

-Repair category 2
+Repair category 1

-Notes Some weathered masonry was noted to boundary walls.
+Notes Some mature vegetation will require occasional maintenance.

 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.